 The DNP Project Chair must be a nursing faculty member who has Full Graduate Faculty status as identified by the UToledo College of Graduate Studies.
-Once a chair is determined, the student and faculty chair discuss options for DNP Project Committee members who are within and outside the UToledo College of Nursing.
-The committee members must be acceptable to both the student and the chair.
-The student must contact the potential committee members and assess their interest in the topic and willingness to serve on the DNP Project Committee and report back to the Project Chair.
+Once a chair is determined, the student and faculty chair and Director discuss options for DNP Project Committee members who are preferrably within and possibly those outside the UToledo College of Nursing.
+The committee members must be acceptable to both the student, the chair, and the Program Director.
+The student must contact the potential committee members and assess their interest in the topic and willingness to serve on the DNP Project Committee and report back to the Program Director and Project Chair.